RTEMS/rtems-docs/cpu_supplement/intel_amd_x86.rst

   lines are lowered and the processor begins executing in the first megabyte of memory.

-Typically, an intersegment JMP to the application’s initialization code is placed at address 0xFFFFFFF0.
+Typically, an intersegment JMP to the application's initialization code is placed at address 0xFFFFFFF0.

 Processor Initialization